Czyżew

+About 1600 Jews lived in the town prior to World War II, making up 85% of its population.
+The town was occupied by the Nazis in September 1939, and shortly thereafter given to the Soviets as part of the Molotov-Ribbentrop pact.
+During this time, many Jewish refugees fled from areas under Nazi control and resettled in Czyżew.
+The Germans reoccupied Czyżew in June 1941, and most of the town's Jews were executed by firing squad in a nearby forest.
+One or two hundred professionals deemed relevant to the war effort were housed in a ghetto for forced labor, with the ghetto's residents later being transported to Zambrów and murdered.

 Czyżew previously held town rights from 1738 to 1870; it became a town again on 1 January 2011.
 The town was re-formed from three villages: Czyżew-Osada ("settlement"), Czyżew-Złote Jabłko ("golden apple") and Czyżew-Stacja ("station").
 On the same date the district was renamed from Gmina Czyżew-Osada to Gmina Czyżew.

-As of December 2021, the town has a population of 2,621.
+As of December 2021, the town had a population of 2,621.